Great Canadian flag debate

 The Great Canadian flag debate (or Great Flag Debate) was a national debate that took place in 1963 and 1964 when a new design for the national flag of Canada was chosen.

 Although the flag debate had been going on for a long time prior, it officially began on June 15, 1964, when Prime Minister Lester B. Pearson proposed his plans for a new flag in the House of Commons.
-The debate lasted more than six months, bitterly dividing the people in the process.
+The debate lasted more than six months and bitterly dividing politicians and the general public over the design of a new Canadian flag.
 The debate over the proposed new Canadian flag was ended by closure on December 15, 1964.
-It resulted in the adoption of the "Maple Leaf" as the Canadian national flag.
+It resulted in the adoption of the "Maple Leaf" as the Canadian national flag, which remains the official national flag of Canada.

 The flag was inaugurated on February 15, 1965, a date that has been commemorated as National Flag of Canada Day since 1996.

 Background

 Union Jack and Red Ensign

 The Union Jack served as the formal flag for various colonies in British North America, and remained as the formal national flag of Canada from Confederation to 1965.
-However, from the late-19th century to 1965, the civil ensign for Canada, the Canadian Red Ensign, was also used as an unofficial national flag and symbol for Canada.
+However, from the late 19th century to 1965, the civil ensign, the Canadian Red Ensign, was also used as an unofficial national flag and symbol for Canada.

 The first Canadian Red Ensigns were used in Prime Minister Sir John A. Macdonald's time.
 The Governor General at the time of Macdonald's death, Lord Stanley, wrote to London in 1891: